eric-s-s/dice-tables/docs/implementation_details/events_objects.rst

 >>> dt.ModWeightedDie({1: 2, 3: 0, 4: 1}, -5).get_dict()
 {-4: 2, -1: 1}

-AdditiveEvents is the parent of DiceTable.
 It has the class method new() which returns the identity.
 This method is inherited by its children.
 You can add and remove events using the ".combine" method which tries to pick the fastest combining algorithm.
 You can pick it yourself by calling ".combine_by_<algorithm>".
 You can combine and remove DiceTable, AdditiveEvents, Die or any other IntegerEvents with the "combine" and "remove" methods,